Simon Grand: Non-League

 After leaving Morecambe in the close season, Grand signed for Northwich Victoria on non-contract terms in August 2008.
 He signed a permanent contract until the end of the 2008–09 season in October.

-Grand signed for Fleetwood Town prior to the start of the 2010–11 season.
-In October 2010, he joined Mansfield Town on loan making 9 appearances in the Conference League and FA Cup.
+Grand signed for Fleetwood Town prior to the start of the 2010–11 season and in October 2010, he joined Mansfield Town on loan making 9 appearances in the Conference League and FA Cup.
 In January 2011, he joined Aldershot Town on loan.

 Prior to the start of the 2011–12 season Grand moved down the west coast of England to join Southport on a free transfer and made his competitive club debut on 13 August 2011 on the first day of the 2011–12 season.
 He scored his first Southport goal, heading their second goal in a 3–2 away win over Forest Green.

 Grand scored 3 more goals for Southport in the 2011–12 season, also captaining the side on occasion in the absence of club captain, Alan Moogan.
 On 28 June 2012, Grand was appointed Southport's new club captain, following Moogan's move to becoming player/coach.

 Following his release from Southport, it was announced on the club site he joined Telford on 10 May 2013, linking up again with Liam Watson.
 On 26 April 2014 he won promotion to the Conference Premier with Telford after they clinched the Conference North title on the final game of the season.

 On 20 May 2014, Grand joined Barrow, and was named as team captain in August 2014 for the upcoming 2014–15 season.

 In July 2016 he joined Salford City.